- > How to use the touch controls on top of the HomePod

 - If you don’t see the HomePod here it may be because there is a Firewall on your network.

-We do have an in-depth tutorial on playing Spotify playlists and music from other sources on the HomePod here.
+We do have an in-depth tutorials on playing Spotify playlists and playing music from on the HomePod without an Apple Music subscription.

 How to use HomePod with Apple TV

 You can also choose to send the audio from your Apple TV to your HomePod.